aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/rename-a-worksheet/_index.md

 {{% /alert %}}
 ## **Example**
-Renaming a worksheet is a simple task that can be very useful.
-For example, if you want to label worksheets so that it is obvious what each one contains.
-For example, a model might have 12 worksheets, each named by month, to hold expense information.
+Renaming a worksheet is a simple task that can be very useful, for example, when you want to label worksheets so that it is obvious what each one contains.
+A model might have 12 worksheets, each named by month, to hold expense information.

 To rename a worksheet using Aspose.Cells.GridDesktop control:

-1. Add a Aspose.Cells.GridDesktop control to a form.
+1. Add an Aspose.Cells.GridDesktop control to a form.
 1. Get the reference of a desired worksheet.
 1. Set the name of the worksheet using its reference.